AlfrescoLabs/alfresco-docker-extension/README.md

 ## Known Issues

-- The extension doesn't work in Apple Silicon computers, since the Alfresco Docker Images are not available for that architecute
+- The extension doesn't work in Apple Silicon computers, since the Alfresco Docker Images are not available for that architecture

+## Quick notes to get started

+To get started in developer mode with hot reloading:

+Open two terminals:

+1. `npm run start` from inside the `ui` folder
+2. `docker extension dev ui-source angelborroy/alfresco-extension http://localhost:3000`

+Now launching the extension on docker dashboard will oper DevTools for logs and any change will be hot reloaded in the UI.

+> **Note** when a new build of the extension is needed don't run `docker extension install` again, otherwise the cli will reply with an error. run `docker extension update` instead.